Halima-1/digital-card/README.md

 # Didital business card

-A simple and interactive digital business card built with React to showcase your profile, contact information, and social links in a modern and responsive design.
+A simple and interactive digital business card built with React to showcase profile, contact information, and social links in a modern and responsive design.

 🚀 Features